atmoos/cv/README.md

   - VSCode, Draw.io, .editorconfig, etc
   - Don't want a "locked in" situation
   - Developers know best how they are most productive

+## Software Engineering Projects

+Out of the many projects I started out of curiosity at home, one has come to fruition: [Quantities](https://github.com/atmoos/Quantities).

+ToDo: Expand

 ## Other Passions